Earth Fare: Store locations

-At its peak, Earth Fare operated 50 stores locations across 10 states: Alabama, Florida, Georgia, Indiana, Michigan, North Carolina, Ohio, South Carolina, Tennessee and Virginia.
-As of February 2021, the chain currently operates 20 locations across 8 states: Georgia, North Carolina, South Carolina, Virginia, Tennessee, Florida, Ohio, and Michigan.
+At its peak, Earth Fare operated 50 stores in ten states: Alabama, Florida, Georgia, Indiana, Michigan, North Carolina, South Carolina, Tennessee and Virginia.
+As of July 2025, the chain currently operates 14 locations across 6 states: North Carolina, South Carolina, Virginia, Tennessee, and 1 location in Florida, and Georgia.

 Expansion and decline

 Earth Fare expanded into Virginia in November 2017 with three locations in Roanoke, Fairfax, and Williamsburg.
 In 2019, Earth Fare had planned fifty additional stores by 2024.

 In 2018, Earth Fare closed two locations in Atlanta, Georgia, and one location in Columbus, Ohio.
 Earth Fare's Gainesville, Florida and Fairfax, Virginia locations closed in January 2020.

+In August 2023, Earth Fare closed its location in Portage, Michigan, due to poor performance.

+In July 2025, Earth Fare closed its last Ohio location in Canton, Ohio.

 Reopening

-Just four months after shuttering the entire chain, an investment from Hulsing Enterprises of Asheville, North Carolina, and its CEO Dennis Hulsing helped the original Earth Fare founders Randy Talley and Mike Cianciarulo, to revive the brand and begin to reopen certain locations.
+Just four months after shuttering the entire chain, an investment from Hulsing Enterprises of Asheville, North Carolina, and its CEO Dennis Hulsing helped the original Earth Fare founders to revive the brand and begin to reopen certain locations.
 First to reopen was the Westgate Earth Fare in Asheville on June 22.
 The second and third locations to reopen are in Roanoke, Virginia, and Boone, North Carolina, with five other locations earmarked to resume operations in Athens, Georgia, Summerville, South Carolina, and Rock Hill, South Carolina.
-Most of the other former Earth Fare locations in the Southeastern U.S. were sold to other retailers during the bankruptcy proceedings earlier in 2020.
+Most of the other former Earth Fare locations in the southeastern U.S. were sold to other retailers during the bankruptcy proceedings earlier in 2020.

-The chain also announced its first completely new location—as opposed to a reopening of a shuttered location—will open in early 2021 in Christiansburg, Virginia.
+The chain also announced its first completely new location—as opposed to a reopening of a shuttered location—would open in early 2021 in Christiansburg, Virginia.
 In February 2022, an e-mail was sent to Earth Fare customers stating that the store in Saint Johns, Florida, was closing just months after re-opening; on February 17, 2022, liquidation sales began at 50% off storewide.

+As of 2025, Earth Fare had locations in North Carolina, South Carolina, Virginia, Tennessee, Florida, and Georgia.